 Many employers prefer to keep control of their company's pension plan so they can opt to fund the plans on a year-by-year basis.
 Obviously, during strong investment periods it may not be necessary to contribute to your plan.
 But, this short-term flexibility can lead to greater pension costs for your company over the long haul.
-Your contributions to the National Pension Plan are fixed and predictable over the life of the contract, protecting you from the potential volatility of year-by-year funding.
 Making steady contributions to the Fund is likely to represent better value—for you and your employees.
 You can focus on your business, comfortable in the knowledge that we are handling your pension-related matters—and handling them well.

 As an employer, why should I switch to the National Pension Plan when we already administer a company pension plan?

-Two reasons to switch to the National Pension Plan are that we offer secure lifetime retirement benefits and we administer the plan for you.
-Employers who adopt the National Pension Plan after terminating their own plans or by merging their plans into the National Pension Plan will find we can save them time and money.
+Two reasons to switch to the National Pension Fund are that we offer secure lifetime retirement benefits and we administer the plan for you.
+Employers who adopt the National Pension Fund after terminating their own plans or by merging their plans into the National Pension Fund will find we can save them time and money.
 For example, if you have the IAM National Pension Fund as your sole pension provider, you don't have to worry about regulatory compliance.
 You can focus on your business, comfortable in the knowledge that we are handling your pension-related matters—and handling them well.